dhewm/dhewm3/Configuration.md

   from the OS like Alt-Tab or Windows Key won't work and thus not accidentally interrupt your playing.
   Defaults to `0`.

+- `in_namePressed` if set to `1`, the currently pressed key/button (on keyboard/mouse/gamepad)
+  is printed to the console - useful when setting key-bindings in the console or a config.
+Default is `0`.

 - `in_kbd` allows you to set your keyboard layout so the console key works better.
 Mostly useful with SDL1.2
 - `in_tty` tab completion and history for input from the **terminal** (on Unix-likes, like Linux, macOS, BSD, ...)